RidhaChowdhury/MiniRadioTelescope/README.md

 This Python software is forked from UPENN project: https://github.com/UPennEoR/MiniRadioTelescope

+## Quickstart/onboarding guide for new contributors:

+* [QUICKSTART.md:](QUICKSTART.md) Instructions for installing git, vscode, python, and committing to this repository.

 ## General structure of this repository

 * The RTLSDR folder relates to the [rtl-sdr](https://rtl-sdr.com) module, which gets data from the antenna.